rubocode/frontier.nvim/doc/design/strategy.md

 different themes can follow the same standard for interfacing with the highlight group modules.

+This strategy emerged after the initial challenge of having a colorscheme look and feel the same on _xterm256_ and _truecolor_ was overcome and the next challenge became one of supporting multiple themes.

 > Design is not just what it looks like and feels like.
 > Design is how it works.
 > **Steve Jobs**